-News: New York Army National Guard marks Army's birthday with cake cutting, June 14
+News: New York Army National Guard marks Army's birthday with cake cutting on June 14

-LATHAM, N.Y. — The New York Army National Guard will mark the 237th birthday of the United States Army, Thursday, June 14, at the New York State Division of Military and Naval Affairs Headquarters with a traditional cake-cutting ceremony.
+LATHAM, N.Y. - The New York Army National Guard will mark the 238th birthday of the United States Army on Friday, June 14 at the New York State Division of Military and Naval Affairs Headquarters with a traditional cake-cutting ceremony.

 WHO: Members of the New York Army National Guard assigned to Joint Force Headquarters, New York National Guard.

-WHAT: Traditional cake-cutting ceremony commemorating June 14, 1775 which the United States Army considers its birthday.
+WHAT: A traditional cake-cutting ceremony commemorating June 14, 1775 which the United States Army considers its birthday.
 On that date the Continental Congress voted to adopt the New England colonial militia troops assembled outside of Boston to confront British troops there.
 This is considered the creation of the Continental Army.
-The oldest Soldier present will join the youngest soldier present to cut the Army birthday cake.
+The oldest soldier present will join the youngest soldier present to cut the Army birthday cake.
 The Capital Region Chapter of the Association of the United States Army is providing the cake.

-Reporters can interview New York Army National Guard leaders and soldiers and obtain imagery of the cake cutting ceremony.
+Reporters can interview New York Army National Guard senior Non-Commissioned Officers (NCOs) and soldiers and obtain imagery of the cake cutting ceremony.

 For access to this secure military facility, please contact the public affairs office at 786-4581 before arriving at the armory.

 The Army's Birthday: